Structure steps in order to get tests to pass consistently.

 Some tips for writing awesome steps:

 The best Rainforest tests are free of jargon.
-We always imagine that we're writing our tests for our grandmothers to perform.
+Remember that testers may encounter your app for the first time, and don't know it like an internal team member would.
+To help, we always imagine that we're writing our tests for our grandmothers to perform.

 Take a look at the difference: